According to researchers Kapersky, a company gets hit with Ransomware every 40 seconds. (up from every 20 seconds in Q1 2016)

 Anti-virus software offers the most basic protection for businesses.
 However, what many businesses don’t realise is that 99% of anti-virus software does not provide any form Ransomware (also called Malware) protection.
 With new Ransomware strains emerging every day, such as the new strain that emerged on Friday, there is no better time to analyse and refine your business IT Security setup.

 Prevention is the best cure when it comes to Ransomware…

-On Friday the world witnesses one of the largest scale global ransomware attacks that was reported to affect 150 countries.
-In the UK, the largest victim was the NHS where the ransomware has caused serious disruption as well as several mainstream car manufacturers and many others globally.
+In May 2017, the world witnessed one of the largest scale global Ransomware attacks that was reported to affect 150 countries.
+In the UK, the largest victim was the NHS where the Ransomware has caused serious disruption as well as several mainstream car manufacturers and many others globally.

 The National Cyber Security Center has predicted that there may be further attacks this coming week.
 So there is no time like the present to ensure your business is protected.

 1: Upgrade: all unsupported software such as Windows XP to the latest release eg. Windows 10 asap.

 2: Patch – to ensure all PC’s and servers are fully patched.